 In one study, telling a group of untrained individuals who were doing the lat pulldown for the first time to “pull with their back, instead of with their arms, by adducting the scapulae and concentrating on the tension in the back musculature” led to a significant increase in muscle activity in the lats .

-The same kind of thing has shown up in studies of other muscle groups, where consciously focusing on what a muscle is doing has been shown to make it grow faster.
+The same kind of thing has shown up in studies of other muscle groups, where consciously focusing on what a muscle is doing makes it grow faster.

 Research published in the European Journal of Sport Science, for example, looked at two groups of men who trained with weights three times a week for eight weeks .